-You listen to your heating system turn on and you’re ready for a cozy blast of warm air, but instead all you have is cool air blowing.
-That’s not what you want in freezing temperatures!
+You hear your furnace turn on and you’re expecting a comfy blast of warm air, but instead all you have is cool air blowing.
+That’s not what you want when it’s cold outside!

-There are a couple reasons why your heating equipment could be putting off cold air.
-Jack Nelson Service Experts Heating & Air Conditioning is here with a couple of them to help you find the issue.
+There are a few reasons why your heating equipment could be blowing cold air.
+Jack Nelson Service Experts is here with a couple of them to help you find the issue.

 It could feel silly, but the thermostat is the first place you should check.
 It’s the starting point for any heating technician, too.
 Verify the system is set to “auto and not “on.”
-If the thermostat is set to “on” then your furnace will blow continuously, even when it isn’t really heating the air coming out, thus blasting cold air.
+If the thermostat is set to “on” then your heating system will blow continuously, even when it isn’t really heating the air being produced, thus blasting cold air.
 Turning it to “auto” will make sure the heating equipment only blows when it’s actually heating the air to keep your home warm and comfortable.

-Typically air filters need to be changed monthly to keep them from becoming dirty and clogged.
-If your filters aren’t replaced often enough, the soiled air filter may restrict airflow into your heating system.
-If this occurs, it can overheat your system, causing the furnace to stop heating as a safeguard.
+Typically air filters need to be changed monthly to avoid them from getting dirty and clogged.
+If your filters aren’t replaced often enough, the soiled air filter may obstruct airflow into your heating system.
+If this occurs, it can overheat your system, causing the system to stop heating as a safeguard.

-If your duct work has leaks, connection problems, or was not designed correctly, it could let warm air from the furnace to leak out.
-This would not only cause your furnace to produce cold air, it could actually run up your heating bills since your furnace is heating non-living space, and will have to work more to keep your home comfortable.
+If your duct work has leaks, connection issues, or was not designed correctly, it could let warm air from the heating system to leak out.
+This would not only cause your heating system to produce cold air, it could actually run up your heating bills since your heating system is heating non-living space, and will have to work more to keep your home warm.

-There are several other reasons that your heating system could blow cold air.
-Call Jack Nelson Service Experts Heating & Air Conditioning today and we’ll send a professional to diagnose your malfunction and get your home warm and comfortable again in no time.
+There are many other reasons that your furnace could blow cold air.
+Call Jack Nelson Service Experts today and we’ll send a professional to diagnose your malfunction and get your home warm and comfortable again in no time.
 If you have not turned on your heating system yet but don’t want to get left in the cold, give us a call about our fall promotion and ask about how you can save money on a heating tune-up.